Skip to content

 gh aw completion powershell # Generate powershell script

-Create a new GitHub Project V2 owned by a user or organization.
-Optionally link the project to a specific repository.
+Create a new GitHub Project V2 owned by a user or organization with optional repository linking.

 Terminal window